Confession: I had never heard of washing soda until recently, but now I’m hooked on the idea of using it to make laundry detergent for my family.

 - Combine the soap in a large bowl with the borax, washing soda, and baking soda.

-- Whisk or stir together so the ingredients are well-distributed.
-(Don't inhale the dust as you're mixing.
-It can be irritating.)
+- Whisk or stir together to evenly distribute the ingredients.
+(Don’t inhale the dust as you’re mixing because it can be irritating.)

 Once you’re ready to do laundry, use 2 to 3 tablespoons of powder per load, but experiment to find what works for you.